 mathematical truth = proof

-It follows that if truth = proof, then truth and proof are, despite platonism, inventions of the human mind.
+It follows that if truth = proof, then truth and proof are (despite Platonism) inventions of the human mind.
 Proof is all there is.
 More specifically, we can say the same about numbers.
-Numbers "do not exist until constructed, by operations which generate them in a finite number of steps" (384).
-Mathematical operations don't just use numbers, they also construct them.
+Numbers "do not exist until constructed, by operations which generate them in a finite number of steps".
+Mathematical operations don't just use numbers: they also construct them.

 The stark conclusion of constructivism is the ‘anti-realist’ idea that "all existing numbers are contained in the books and papers of the mathematicians" (384).
 Numbers aren't discovered or intuited by mathematicians.
-They are constructed or created.
+They're constructed or created.
 Thus if a number hasn't been constructed or proved, then it quite simply doesn't exist to be discovered or intuited.
-In addition, only numerals, not numbers, really exist.
+In addition, only numerals (not numbers) really exist.
 And to say "that numbers exist is to say that there are valid proofs involving numerals" (384).
 (This appears to be very like Hartry Field’s position.)

 This position is very similar to that endorsed by Kant over a hundred and forty years earlier.
-Kant believes that mathematical propositions "are known a priori since we ourselves are the authors of them" (385).
+Kant believed that mathematical propositions "are known a priori since we ourselves are the authors of them" (385).
 Is this mathematical idealism?
-Their a priori status is guaranteed simply because we don't need to look outside of our own minds, to the empirical world or even to a platonic realm, to discover numbers and their nature.
+Their a priori status is guaranteed simply because we don't need to look outside of our own minds to the empirical world (or even to a platonic realm) to discover numbers and their nature.

 Now we arrive at intuitionism, a variant on constructivism.

 However, the intuitionists accepted one of these conclusions.
 The proposition may well be neither true nor false.
-It is still, however, a bona fide proposition.
-We must, therefore, deny the law of the excluded middle for such mathematical propositions!
-That is, we deny the principle: either p or not-p.
-This must mean that such mathematical propositions must have a ‘third value’.
-This third (truth?) value is often called ‘indeterminate’.
+It's still, however, a bona fide proposition.
+We must, therefore, deny the law of the excluded middle for such mathematical propositions.
+That is, we must deny the principle: either p or not-p.
+This means that such mathematical propositions must have a "third value".
+This third (truth?) value is often called "indeterminate".